-Along with peppermint oil, tea tree oil is also a widely used substance to repel cockroaches.
+Along with peppermint oil, tea tree oil is a widely used substance to repel cockroaches.

-To use, simply mix a quarter cup of tea tree oil with a quarter cup of vinegar in two cups of water.
+Mix a quarter cup of tea tree oil with vinegar in two cups of water.

-Pour the mixture in a spray bottle and spray it around the house wherever the infestation has occurred.
+Pour the mixture into a spray bottle and spray it around the house wherever the infestation has occurred.

 Lemon is another thing that cockroaches dearly hate; they cannot stand the smell of lemon and are strongly pushed away by it.

 Cut a lemon into thin wedges and place them around the infested areas in a container.

 The combination of soap and water is an excellent way to kill roaches by suffocating them.